jackluiwork/ReactNativeLab/README.md

 ## Features

 - Add new tasks
-- Mark tasks as completed
 - Delete tasks
-- Filter tasks by status (all, completed, pending)
 - **CRUD comments on each task**
 - **User authentication with email and password**